 No splatters on the stove.
 No babysitting and flipping the bacon.
 No mess.
 No fuss.
 Perfectly cooked bacon every time.

 How to Bake Bacon – 5 Steps to Perfect Baked Bacon

-2. Line a large baking sheet with parchment paper.
-This ensures the bacon doesn’t get stuck to the pan and it also makes clean up a little bit easier.
+2. Line a large baking sheet with parchment paper if you like.
+Cooking bacon in oven on parchment paper ensures the bacon doesn’t get stuck to the pan and it also makes clean up a little bit easier.
+Foil works, too.

 3. Place the bacon on the lined baking sheet.
-You’ll want to make sure the strips are not overlapping or they will be stuck together after the baking is complete.
+You can lay them pretty close together, but you’ll want to make sure none of the bacon strips are overlapping.

 4. Place the baking sheet in the oven on a rack positioned in the middle position.